igor71/-Tensorflow-GPU-From-Sources/README.md

 And make sure docker appropriate docker image exist on desired server

 #### Note, In this branch build_tf_package.3.6.sh file will be used for compilation proccess.
+#### When building pacjage with Jenkins Interface, master branch must be used

 Docker Image: